msalibian/MSC_Project/README.md

 <img src="visualizations/flow-fit-fbTree.png" width="450" height="300">

-#### Combine Modulation Data to get Training and Testing Data
+#### Combine Modulation Data
-Instead of using the raw modulation data as in fitting the feature-based tree, we first combine the modulation data into separate training and testing data before fitting classification tree and random forest.
+We combine the modulation data into training and testing data before fitting classification tree and random forest.
+As a result, the training and testing data contain the raw modulation data.

-Essentially, we could have used the training and testing data for fitting the feature-based tree.
+Essentially, we could have used the training and testing data for fitting the fbTree.
 However, it is easier to use the raw modulation data in MATLAB.
-Therefore, we do not use the training and testing data for fitting the feature-based tree.
+Therefore, the raw modulation data was used for the fbTree and the training/testing data was used for the cTree and rForest.

+Run ["code/Train/parseModData.R"](https://github.com/kenlau177/MSC_Project/blob/master/code/Train/parseModData.R) to combine the raw modulation data.

+Input:
+-